 Prior to the outbreak of the COVID-19 pandemic, the State projected that, without changes to the trajectory of the State's finances, assuming baseline revenue growth under existing law without reflecting anticipated new revenues from adult use cannabis or from the Income Tax Proposal (as defined herein), and assuming no significant new spending reforms or controls, the State would have structural deficits in the General Funds Budget in future Fiscal Years beginning with Fiscal Year 2021.
 See "STATE FINANCIAL INFORMATION-ECONOMIC AND FISCAL POLICY REPORT: FY 2020-FY 2025."
 The Income Tax Amendment (as defined herein), which will be considered by the voters of the State at the general election to be held on November 3, 2020, has been proposed to provide substantial additional revenues to the State that would potentially assist with reductions in any structural budget deficits.
+See "STATE FINANCIAL INFORMATION-FISCAL YEAR 2020 BUDGET-Income Tax Proposal" herein.
 If the Income Tax Amendment is not enacted and the Income Tax Proposal is not implemented, the State would need to reduce expenditures, adjust revenue collections or approve a combination of revenue adjustments and reductions in expenditures.
 The State provides no assurances as to whether the Income Tax Amendment will be enacted or, if enacted, whether the Income Tax Proposal will be implemented or subsequently amended, nor does the State provide any assurances as to how, when or in what form any structural deficit, might be addressed.
-See "STATE FINANCIAL INFORMATION-FISCAL YEAR 2021 BUDGET AND PROJECTED RESULTS" herein.